postcss/postcss/docs/writing-a-plugin.md

 2. Create a repository on GitHub or GitLab.
 3. Publish your code there.

-You can also use [our Sharec config] to keep the best practices up to date.
-Every time when you will update the config, it will update development configs and development tools.

 ```js
 module.exports = (opts = {}) => {
   // Plugin creator to check options or prepare caches